declanbarr/Iris-Data-Set-Project/README.md

 ### Summary of Investigations

 For this project I used Anaconda version 5.0.1 and Python version 3.6.3.
-Anaconda is a free and open source distribution of Python used for data science [17].
+Anaconda is a free and open source distribution of Python used for data science.[17]
 Anaconda provides a number of libraries.
 For this project I will be using the following libraries: Pandas, Seaborn and Matplotlib.

 This Iris Flower Data Set can be downloaded from [UCI's Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
 It is also included in this repository in the folder [data](https://github.com/declanbarr/Iris-Data-Set-Project/tree/master/data) as [iris.csv](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/data/iris.csv).The python script that I wrote to investigate the data set is also contained within this repository and is named [irisDataProject.py](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataProject.py).